 The Policy Project team supports the Head of the Policy Profession to fulfill his role of building a high performing policy system across the public service.
 That includes supporting the Policy Profession Board, Tier 2 Policy Leaders’ Network and Policy Capability leads, and acting as a catalyst for change.

 How we work

 Our work programme focuses on building a high performing policy system that supports and enables good government decision making.
-It is co-developed with policy practitioners from across government and championed by the Tier 2 Policy Leaders Network (deputy chief executives with policy responsibilities).
-The programme is jointly funded by government agencies with significant policy functions.
+It is co-developed with policy practitioners from across government and championed by the Tier 2 Policy Leaders’ Network (deputy chief executives with policy responsibilities).
+This is consistent with our approach of impact through influence.

 The Policy Project facilitates the policy community to:

 - identify and share good practice

 - build collective ownership of the policy system, and a programme of improvement activities

 - encourage and facilitate collective approaches to improving performance or policy capability where it makes sense

 - co-develop new products, tools and resources to improve the performance of the policy function and quality of policy advice across government.

 supporting agencies to use our frameworks and other products